Watersheds and Body Quadrant in MLD

 watersheds quadrant

-Well, as we dig more and more within the functionality of the Lymphatic System and MLD as a Lymphatic Drainage technique, we can see that in these specific quadrants there are bundles of Lymph nodes that get loaded from the lymph vessels connected to it.
+As we dig more and more within the functionality of the Lymphatic System and MLD as a Lymphatic Drainage technique, we can see that in these specific quadrants, there are bundles of Lymph nodes that get loaded from the lymph vessels connected to it.

-If this post is talking to you, and you are in need of a massage, book your next session by clicking here.
+If this post is talking to you, and you need an MLD treatment, book your next session by clicking here.

-This happens after the lymph obligatory load travels along with the trunk collector and passes through the duct.
+This happens after the obligatory lymph load travels with the trunk collector and passes through the duct.

 The duct is the last portion of the lymph trunk that connects to the venous system.

-In conclusion, we want to specify that, the lower quadrants (R leg and L leg) and the upper L quadrant do drain in the L thoracic duct within the L subclavian vein.
+In conclusion, we want to specify that the lower quadrants (R leg and L leg) and the upper L quadrant drain in the L thoracic duct within the L subclavian vein.

 Where the R upper quadrant does drain in the R duct connected to the R subclavian vein.